Magic Quadrant for Data Quality Tools

 For vendors to be included in the Magic Quadrant, they must meet the following criteria:

-- They must offer stand-alone packaged software tools (not only embedded in, or dependent on, other products and services) that are positioned, marketed and sold specifically for general-purpose data quality applications.
+- They must offer stand-alone packaged software tools or cloud-based services (not only embedded in, or dependent on, other products and services) that are positioned, marketed and sold specifically for general-purpose data quality applications.

 - They must deliver functionality that addresses, at minimum, profiling, parsing, standardization/cleansing,

 matching and monitoring.
-Vendors that offer narrow functionality (for example, they
+Vendors that offer narrow functionality (for example, that

 support only address cleansing and validation, or only deal with matching) are excluded